sami-chaaban/alphascreen/README.md

 ## Features<a name="features"></a>

-* Gets the fasta sequences from uniprot IDs contained in a table of paired proteins.
+* Fetches the fasta sequences of the uniprot IDs contained in a table of paired proteins.

 * Chops up the sequences so that they are of reasonable size for subsequent pairwise predictions.